Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 Educational requirement: A bachelor’s degree in computer science or a related field, like cybersecurity, are typical perquisites to this kind of position, but more competitive businesses may require a master’s degree in information systems.

-Job outlook: Jobs for computer and information systems managers are projected to grow 11% between 2020 and 2030, according to BLS.
+Job outlook: Jobs for computer and information systems managers are projected to grow 15% from 2022 to 2032, according to BLS.